caiofov/ScreenTint-RPGMaker-Plugin/README.md

 This is an alternative way of changing screen tone.

 > Version 1.0.0
+## Instalation
+You must download the file `ScreenTint.js` and move it to your project's plugin folder.
+After dad, add and enable it on RPG Maker.

 ## How to use
 You can use variables (following RPG Maker's syntax - `\v[<variable_id>]`) in all command arguments.